hariguchi/getline/README.md

 # getline
 The getline module provides a simple interface to read a line from an input stream and pass it to the specified function.
-An input stream can be either a regular file, stdin, or pipe.
+An input stream can be a regular file, stdin, or pipe.

 ## Usage
 ```python